Variational principles for nonlinear PDE systems via duality: Introduction

 \section{Introduction}

-This work answers a question raised in \cite{acharya2021action}, namely, identifying the basic ingredients necessary for developing a variational principle all, or some, of whose Euler-Lagrange (E-L) equations are a given system of pde; the functional to be developed is required to have space-time derivatives of its fundamental fields in `more-than-linear' combinations.
+This work answers a question raised in \cite{acharya2021action}, namely, identifying the basic ingredients necessary for developing a variational principle all, or some, of whose Euler-Lagrange (E-L) equations are a given system of PDE; the functional to be developed is required to have space-time derivatives of its fundamental fields in `more-than-linear' combinations.
 Such a question arose from the purely practical issue of developing a basis for application of Effective Field Theory techniques in Physics (cf.~\cite{kleinert1989gauge_1, beekman2017dual1, beekman2017dual}) to the system of nonlinear dislocation dynamics \cite{acharya2021action} in continuum mechanics and materials science.
 Despite the success in formulating an appropriate action functional, that effort also exposed a certain flexibility in the adopted scheme whose details remained to be understood.
 Here, we are able to understand those details and abstract out the essence of the technique.
-The idea is then demonstrated on a wider setting of important classes of physical systems of nonlinear pde.
-We note here that the question of finding a variational principle(s) (some of) whose E-L equations are a given system of pde is different from the one adopted in the `Least-Squares Method,' (cf.~\cite[Ch.~10]{armstrong2019quantitative}), as explained in \cite[Sec.~1]{seliger1968variational} and \cite{visintin}; the E-L equations of the Least Squares functional are not necessarily the pde system from which the Least-Squares functional is developed.
-With the null minimizer requirement, minimizers of the Least Squares functional are solutions of the pde system involved.
+The idea is then demonstrated on a wider setting of important classes of physical systems of nonlinear PDE.
+We note here that the question of finding a variational principle(s) (some of) whose E-L equations are a given system of PDE is different from the one adopted in the `Least-Squares Method,' (cf.~\cite[Ch.~10]{armstrong2019quantitative}), as explained in \cite[Sec.~1]{seliger1968variational} and \cite{visintin}; the E-L equations of the Least Squares functional are not necessarily the PDE system from which the Least-Squares functional is developed.
+With the null minimizer requirement, minimizers of the Least Squares functional are solutions of the PDE system involved\footnote{As a related example, it is also instructive to consider the following: for $F:\mathbb{R}^2 \to \mathbb{R}$ let $F(u,\p_x u) = 0$ be a PDE for $u: (0,1) \to \mathbb{R}$.
+Let $H: \mathbb{R} \to \mathbb{R}$ be a function with an absolute minimum attained at $0$, and consider the functional $S[u] := \int_{(0,1)} dx \, H(F(u, \p_x u))$.
+Clearly any solution of the PDE is a minimizer of $S$.
+However, the Euler-Lagrange equation of $S$ is $\p_F H \, \p_u F - \p_x(\p_F H \, \p_{(\p_x u)} F) = 0$, which is of course not the same as the original PDE in any sense.
+I thank Gautam Iyer for a discussion of this case.}.
 In the approach adopted herein, a \textit{family} of functionals is developed which satisfy the stated requirement.
 Mathematically rigorous considerations of the Least-Squares approach rely strongly on convex duality - the present approach relies on elements of convex duality even at a formal level.